ktnlvr/zedmech/rules.typ

 == Heat

 Heat grows against your Hull.
-If one overflows into another your mech _Detonates_.
+Heat is shown with the #heat.
+If they overlap the Mech _Detonates_.

-== Specials
+== Specials & Specials

 Takes 1 slot.
 Activating requires 1 action.
 If reactive, takes 1 action from the next turn.

-== Mods

-Sometimes you want to give your Mech a little more _zing_.
+A Mod also takes 1 slot.
 Only one Mod can be installed at a time.
 Make them count.

 == Taking a Turn